tstack/lnav/docs/source/ui.rst

     :config /ui/theme grayscale

+Timestamps in log messages will be rewritten to the local timezone (or the timezone specified by :envvar:`TZ`) automatically if they include a timezone component.
+If a file's timestamps do not include a timezone, they will be treated as if they are from the local zone.
+You can change the zone to use for these types of files using the :ref:`:set-file-timezone<set_file_timezone>` command.

 .. note::

   If a log message has a timestamp that is out-of-order with its neighboring messages, the timestamp will be highlighted in yellow.
-When one of these messages is at the top of the log view, an overlay will display the difference between the "actual time" and the "received time".
+When one of these messages is focused, an overlay will display the difference between the "actual time" and the "received time".
 The "actual time" is the original textual timestamp.
 The "received time" is the time of an earlier message that is larger than this log message's time.